Go to the table of contents.

 Mark each name so it is passed to child processes in the environment.

-The child process cannot modify the values of names-f name is function; otherwise the names refer to variables.
+The child process cannot modify the values of names

 -n no longer mark each name for export.